Cèllere Codex: Voyage description

 The Codex states at the very beginning how King Francis' instructions were to "discover new lands" and especially a new route to Cathay.
 It begins by describing Verrazzano's departure from France with four ships, of which two were lost almost immediately in a storm.
-The remaining two, Dauphine and Le Normandie had to turn back to Brittany, where, "after a brief period interfering with Spanish shipping" off the coast, the Dauphine sailed alone to Madeira.
+The remaining two, La Dauphine and Le Normandie had to turn back to Brittany, where, "after a brief period interfering with Spanish shipping" off the coast, the Dauphine sailed alone to Madeira.
 Verrazzano left—"in great secrecy"—from Porto Santo, in the far-west of the island, on 17 January 1524.
 Somewhere in the Atlantic he encountered a violent storm which raged for sixteen hours.
 Verrazzano attributed the ship's survival to divine intervention—and its own seaworthiness.
 He travelled westwards along the 32nd parallel (approximately 150 miles north of Columbus' route) and eventually—sighting "a new land never before seen by anyone"—landed at Cape Fear.
 The Codex describes how he sailed 160 mi south to Florida in search of a harbour.
 Finding none, he returned to Cape Fear and disembarked, making their first steps upon the new continent.
 A few days later the Dauphine sailed again, this time north-easterly—always within sight of the coastline—passing North Carolina and Georgia.
 This area Verrazzano named Selva di Lauri and Campo di Cedri, or the Forest of Laurels and Field of Cedars.
 The French next passed Virginia, Maryland, Delaware, New Jersey—"on a sea characterised by enormous waves"—where he recorded seeing Navesink Highlands, which he called "little mountain by the sea".
 They next came to New York (which he named Nova Gallia, Latin for New France) and Rhode Island coastlands.
 Here he "temporarily set aside his cautious practice of always dropping anchor off-shore in open waters" and sailed straight into what was probably Narragansett Bay.
 Here he noted its good defensive position and the potential it possessed for coastal fortifications.
 He described Staten Island and Brooklyn as "two small but prominent hills...[either side of] a very wide river".
 The Dauphine then tracked the coast of New England, where in Casco Bay, Maine, they first met natives who were by then experienced in trading with Europeans. the Codex reveals Verrazzano's disapproval of these natives' bad manners, as he saw it, because they were often "exhibiting their bare behinds and laughing immoderately".